Panama Geisha Coffee – an outstanding coffee in every respect

 The growers in the Boquete region

 Another prominent grower besides Hacienda Esmeralda is the Lamastus Family Estates.
-Their beans have won in many competitions and have been fetching record prices at regular auctions as well.
-Especially their Elida Estate is worth mentioning as it is the highest coffee farm in Panama located between 5,500 and 8,200 ft (1.700 and 2.500m).
+Their beans have won in many competitions and have fetched record prices at regular auctions.
+Their Elida Estate is worth mentioning as it is the highest coffee farm in Panama, located between 5,500 and 8,200 ft (1.700 and 2.500m).

-Of course, besides these two well-known producers, many more growers are producing a great coffee.
-You may find some of their products in a local specialty store or on amazon.com, which is an excellent source of coffee beans from around the world as well.
+Of course, besides these two well-known producers, many more growers are producing great coffee.
+You may find some of their products in a local specialty store or on amazon.com, an excellent coffee bean source from around the world.

 Drying freshly harvested coffee cherries.